 Simon Franks is a businessman who co-founded LoveFilm and works on a number of philanthropic enterprises.

 Richard Freeman is a professor of economics at Harvard University and the author of numerous books, including Shared Capitalism at Work: Employee Ownership, Profit and Gain Sharing, and Broad-based Stock Options.

-Joe Goldberg is a Labour councillor in Haringey where he serves as cabinet member for economic development, social inclusion and sustainability.
+Joe Goldberg is a former Labour councillor in Haringey where he served as cabinet member for economic development, social inclusion and sustainability.

 Lord Anthony Giddens is a Labour peer, a world-renowned sociologist and former director of LSE.

-Kate Green is MP for Stretford and Urmston and shadow minister for women and equalities.
+Kate Green is MP for Stretford and Urmston and former shadow minister for women and equalities.